you just need to get your OBC certificate corrected and need to inform the CAT helpdesk about this error.

 Learn in-depth material on CAT DILR Preparation

-Verbal ability makes up one-third of the CAT question paper along with reading comprehension.
+Verbal ability makes up one-third of the CAT question paper, along with reading comprehension.
 It usually consists of para jumbles and odd sentences.
 Verbal ability is central to all other competitive exams.
 Verbal Ability includes three components – vocabulary, English grammar, and verbal reasoning.
-Let's understand the verbal ability part of MBA entrance exams and preparation strategy.
+Let's understand the verbal ability part of MBA entrance exams and the preparation strategy.

 Reading is one of the important ways to improve your vocabulary.
 Always read from different genres and step out of your comfort zone.
-By reading from different genres you will run into new words.
+By reading from different genres, you will run into new words.
 Make sure you take note of the new words and definitions.

 Promise yourself to learn a new word each day from the text you read.
 What about downloading the mobile application and making it a piece of cake?
-Applications such as Vocabulary.com, Magoosh Vocabulary Builder, Word to Word, and much more help you learn new words and their usage in a sentence.
+Applications such as Vocabulary.com, Magoosh Vocabulary Builder, Word to Word, and many more help you learn new words and their usage in a sentence.

 Know the preparation tips for the CAT VARC